Lorilatschki/ebusd-guide/docs/raspberry_pi_docker.md

 # Raspberry Pi and Docker

-By following the [getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) you setup you raspberry Pi.
-You should wire it with a ethernet cable directly to router/switch.
+By following the [getting started](https://www.raspberrypi.com/documentation/computers/getting-started.html) you setup your raspberry Pi.
+You should wire it with a ethernet cable directly to a router/switch.

 ## Docker on Raspberry Pi